-(moment of silent reflection in the courtyard of the Seminary at the end of the visit)
+(The guided visit begins in the courtyard of the Seminary.)

-Oh how much old stuff there is to remove!
+Guide: Oh, how much old stuff there is to remove!
 My God, destroy in me all my bad habits.
 Yes, O my God, let me at this moment be clothed anew, that is, let me from this moment begin a new life, all according to the divine will, and let justice and holiness be the constant object of my thoughts, words and deeds.
 So be it.
-O Mary, be you my salvation.
+O Mary, be you, my salvation.